FlixFix/smart-coffee/README.md

 * The backend application in form of a Node.js application handling communication between the frontend and the microcontroller and doing some configuration and automation handling.
 * The frontend react app providing an easy user interface for the smart control of the coffee machine.

+To get started ASAP look [QUICKSTART.md](QUICKSTART.md) to get a step-by-step guide to get you started quickly and set up the hardware as well as the software.

 ## 🍬 Main features

 The main features of this setup are: